Mistralys/currency-parser/README.md

 ```

 A locale formatter does not allow changing formatting details like the decimal
 separator.
-The symbol mode and space character can be adjusted, however:
+Only the symbol mode and space character can be adjusted:

 ```php
 use Mistralys\CurrencyParser\PriceFormatter;